Heisenberg-picture quantum field theory: The point of pointings

 Indeed, suppose we are given an $n$-dimensional affine variety $X$ of ``field configurations over $M$'' along with a polynomial ``action'' functional $s \in \cO(X)$ and a volume form on $X$.
 The Feynman path integral invites us to consider the values of ``oscillating'' integrals $\langle f\rangle = \int_X f\,e^s\,\mathrm{dVol}$ for polynomial ``observables'' $f$.
 This integral is insufficiently defined: to define it requires choosing a contour in $X$ along which integrals against the measure $e^s\,\mathrm{dVol}$ converge; up to homotopies of contours that leave all integrals unchanged, the space of contours is parameterized by the relative cohomology group $\mathrm H_n(X;\{\Re(s)\ll 0\})$.

 The purely algebraic part of integration is the calculation of the class of $f$ in the quotient $\cO(X) / (\text{total derivatives})$, as the integrals of total derivative vanish on any contour.
 This vector space is naturally pointed by the class of $1$, and is isomorphic (via multiplication by $\mathrm{dVol}$) to the $n$th cohomology group of the twisted de Rham complex for $s$.
 In good situations, the class of $f$ in $\cO(X) / (\text{total derivatives})$ (or of $f\,\mathrm{dVol}$ in the twisted de Rham complex) can be calculated using homotopy algebra \cite{Johnson-Freyd2012}.
-In general Heisenberg-picture quantum field theories, $Z(M)$ can be interpreted as ``$\cO(X) / (\text{total derivatives})$'' for an ill-defined path integral. \end{remark}
+In a general Heisenberg-picture quantum field theory $\cZ$, the pointed vector space $\cZ(M)$ assigned to a closed top-dimensional manifold $M$ can be interpreted as ``$\cO(X) / (\text{total derivatives})$'' for an ill-defined path integral. \end{remark}